Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 St. Paul says that, more than anything, he desires to know Christ, to grasp Jesus.
 But he also rejoices that Jesus first grasped him.

-When we get headed in a certain direction, we tend to keep going.
+We tend to keep going in our current direction.
 It takes an outside force to reverse course.
 In the spiritual life we call this grace.

 As I was climbing the Appalachian Trail through the Smoky Mountains, one chant kept me going.
 Not Aquinas or Palestrina… Dory.

-Like Jesus, I’m headed into the wilderness for Lent.
-I’m going to test my backpacking skills with a 70 mile trek on the Appalachian Trail next week.
-There are lessons to be learned in the wilderness.
+Like Jesus, I’m headed to the wilderness for Lent.
+70 miles backpacking the Appalachian Trail.
+There are lessons to learn in the wilderness.

 Ash Wednesday is the beginning of Lent and today’s liturgy reminds us that it is also the start of a great spiritual military campaign.